 Since the founding of Clusterbusters, the organization has grown to the largest cluster headache support and advocacy non-profit organization in the U.S. Bob’s work with Clusterbusters has included research projects carried out at institutions such as Harvard, Yale and the University of West Georgia in the United States, McGill University in Montreal Canada and Hannover Medical School in Hannover Germany.

 Clusterbusters brings awareness and understanding of cluster headaches through such projects such as two National Geographic documentaries, magazine articles as well as TV, radio, newsprint and web based news outlets.
-Their education initiatives include regional patient meetings and highlighted by their annual patient conference.
-The 2019 conference will be their 14th and it’s annual growth continues to make it the largest gathering of cluster headache patients, caregivers and professionals in the world.
+Their education initiatives include regional patient meetings and highlighted by their annual international patient conference.

 Michelle’s days are also filled with her two teens, an orange rescue tabby, and managing her own health care.
 She enjoys consuming and creating art in many forms, and is a graduate of the Maryland Institute, College of Art.
 Her truest joy is helping people.